UW-MLGEO/DASclassification/README.md

 Erfan Horeh - Project Lead

 Alex Rose - Project Assistant
-- Assisted with compilation and formatting of metadata of where ships are located in the data to be utilized by ML and compiled sections of README.md file
+- Assisted with compilation and formatting of metadata of where ships are located in the data to be utilized by ML and compiled sections of README.md file.
+- Compiled Research Relevance file and utilized AutoML to find suitable models.

 Anjani Mirchandani- Project Assistant